This was another one of those ideas I resisted for a long time because of less-than-favourable childhood memories.

 pantry-friendly – frozen broccoli.
 Cook from frozen until broccoli is tender and hot.

-different veg – broccolini, asparagus, green beans, snow peas, sugar snap peas, cauliflower.
+different veg – all leafy greens, broccolini, asparagus, green beans, snow peas, sugar snap peas, cauliflower.
 Adjust cooking time as needed.

 keto / ultra low carb – use washed baby spinach leaves instead.